openshift/origin/examples/sample-app/README.md

     * A BuildConfig (ruby-sample-build) to specify a build that uses your ruby-hello-world fork as the input for a source-to-image (STI) build
-    * ImageRepositories for the images used and created in the build:
+    * ImageStreams for the images used and created in the build:
       * The ruby-20-centos7 STI builder will build an image from your source
       * The output image will be called origin-ruby-sample
     * DeploymentConfigs (frontend, backend) for defining Deployments once the images are available